bespoken/bespoken-docs/end-to-end/api.md

    `format: string`: When audio data is provided, the format of the audio.
 If audio_url is provided and the name of the file includes the file extension, will take the extension as format.
 Valid values are 'raw' (for PCM), 'wav', 'mp3' and 'ogg'.
 Defaults to 'raw'.

-   `frame_rate: int`: When audio data is provided,, the sample rate of the audio - defaults to 16000.
+   `frame_rate: int`: When audio data is provided, the sample rate of the audio - defaults to 16000.
 We recommend using audio recorded at 16000 as this is what is typically used by the assistants.
 Using other sample rates will require re-sampling the audio.
 This field is only needed for audio with format 'raw' - for other formats, the frame_rate is contained in the audio data.

    `channels: int`: When audio data is provided, the number of channels in the audio.
 Defaults to 1.
 This field is only needed for audio with format 'raw' - for other formats, the frame_rate is contained in the audio data.